Looking for Syria options, U.S. remains cool to using force

 He did not elaborate, but appeared to refer to Obama's desire to avoid getting caught up in another war in the Islamic world.

 Short of military force, it is unclear how Washington can affect the course of the civil war, in which Assad is being supported by Iran and Russia.

-However, a senior administration official who briefed reporters before Obama's meeting on Saturday with Jordan's King Abdullah said expanded aid to the rebels is a possibility - but only if it nudges the sides toward a diplomatic solution.
+However, a senior administration official who briefed reporters before Obama's meeting on Saturday with Jordan's King Abdullah said that expanded aid to the rebels is a possibility - but only if it nudges the sides toward a diplomatic solution.

 A variety of other options remain on the table, including a "no fly" zone to protect civilians and measures to improve access for humanitarian relief.

 Several officials said a review by U.S. government agencies of options on Syria had not officially started.
 The proposals would be narrowed down to two or three and submitted for review by Obama, the officials said.